HDA brings together a highly accomplished network of researchers, clinicians and health and education services.

 College of Medicine and Public Health, Flinders University

-Alliance for Research in Exercise, Nutrition and Activity, School of Health Sciences, University of South Australia
+- Professor of Population and Digital Health, Alliance for Research in Exercise, Nutrition and Activity, Allied Health and Human Performance, University of South Australia

 - Professor Janna Morrison